We only use essential cookies to ensure the correct operation of the website.

 c.
 Contractual Liability

-CHiwi shall not be held responsible for any obligations, risks, or liabilities beyond the explicit terms stated in the contract.
-Any external risks, legal disputes, or financial burdens arising from a recipient’s or partner’s activities remain their sole responsibility.
+CHiwi shall not be held responsible for any obligations, risks, or liabilities beyond the express terms stated in the contract.
+Any external risks, legal disputes, or financial burdens arising from the activities of individuals or entities engaging with CHiwi in the context of the Space Grant Program remain their sole responsibility.

 d.
 Adherence to Terms